-Providing opportunities for medical students from underrepresented groups
+Providing opportunities for medical students from historically excluded and underrepresented groups

 The Visiting Student Program at the Ohio State University College of Medicine presents you with an exciting opportunity to experience a one-month rotation at one of America's top academic medical centers.
-This career development program aims to increase the percentage of students from underrepresented groups who train in one of our exceptional residency programs.
+The Ohio State College of Medicine has seven health science colleges and is ranked the 13th most diverse medical school in the United States by U.S. News & World Report.
+Our goal is to expose students to a multidisciplinary approach to medical practice, provide experience with common problems, diagnosis and management, teach and refine examination skills, and familiarize students with common procedures.
 The program provides support to the aspiring physician, with the overall aim to further a physician's ability to better address the unique health issues of our increasingly diverse communities.

-Application involves two phases.
-The first phase includes submitting a letter of intent and two letters of recommendation at least 12 weeks prior to the start of the fourth-year rotation.
-The letter of intent should describe your interest in Ohio State, including specialty and career aspirations, along with your personal history of activity and future plans to address health disparities.
-The letter should be no more than two pages in length.
-The letters of recommendation should comment on your academic performance and potential to excel in residency.
+- Submit two letters of recommendation that comment on your academic performance and potential to excel in residency.
 One of the letters should be submitted by an assistant or associate dean from your medical school.
-Scanned PDF versions of the letters should be submitted confidentially by each author via email to:
+Scanned PDF versions of the letters should be submitted confidentially by each author via email to ODI: ODI@osumc.edu.

 Additional Program Information

-Students selected to participate in the OSU College of Medicine rotation will need to obtain their own housing.
+Students selected to participate in the Ohio State College of Medicine rotation will need to obtain their own housing.
 For more information on housing options, please consult Off-Campus and Commuter Student Engagement.

-Please contact the OSU College of Medicine Office for Diversity and Inclusion at 614-688-8489 with any questions.
+Please contact the Ohio State College of Medicine Office for Diversity and Inclusion at 614-688-8489 with any questions.